bluesky66-dev/Updater-Shopify/README.md

 ```javascript
 main(['pages','blogs']).then(console.log);
 ```

+## DISCLAIMER
+I have found (rather embarassingly 🤦) that there exists [shopify-api-node](https://www.npmjs.com/package/shopify-api-node) which basically eliminates the need for Axios, but rather creates an instance to do exactly what's done here in cleaner code.
+I will be spending sometime reading the docs and porting over my code to implement this package instead.

 ## Future Improvements

 Future developments include embedding this script into a public Shopify app via [Shopify App Bridge](https://shopify.dev/tools/app-bridge), allowing a user to import resources through a familar UI like [Polaris](https://polaris.shopify.com/).

 *Shops that use Gempages need to import the theme.zip manually before importing the pages as the POST request is reliant on Gempage templates.